 But if you pay attention to your nutrition labels you have likely seen vitamin D appear in other foods.
 This is because there are fortified foods that contain vitamin D. These foods have nutrients added to them that would not naturally be in the products – including vitamin D and other commonly deficient nutrients like iron.

 Milk is a great example of a food that is often fortified with vitamin D. The downfall of this however is that many fortified foods, like cereal, also contain sugar and saturated fats.

 Pay attention to the nutrition labels to see if any of the foods you eat each day are fortified with vitamin D (particularly dairy products).

 How else can I consume Vitamin D?

 A popular way to add vitamin D to your diet is through supplements.
-This is particularly the case during those months where natural sun exposure can be difficult.
-We carry our recommended choice for vitamin D supplements available for sale at our clinic.
+This is particularly the case during months when natural sun exposure can be limited.
+We carry our recommended choices of vitamin D supplements available for sale at our clinic.

 How much Vitamin D do I need each day?

 If you are under the age of 70, it is recommended you receive 15 mcg (micrograms) of vitamin D each day.
 Those over the age of 70 are recommended to receive 20 mcg of vitamin D daily.